earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/in-class/2017-04-19-social-media-03-text-mine-twitter-data-r.md

 magically clean up your text!
 When you use this function the following things will be cleaned up in the text:

-1. **Convert text to lowercase:** each word found in the text will be converted to lowercase so ensure that you don't get duplicate words due to variation in capitalization.
+1. **Convert text to lowercase:** each word found in the text will be converted to lowercase, so ensure that you don't get duplicate words due to variation in capitalization.
 2. **Punctuation is removed:** all instances of periods, commas etc will be removed from your list of words , and
 3. **Unique id associated with the tweet:** will be added for each occurrence of the word